endiangroup/insightmaker/README.md

 ## Running the native application

 Download a binary from the [current release](https://github.com/endiangroup/insightmaker/releases/latest).
+The OS X and Windows applications are not currently signed, so you'll have to ignore warnings in order to install them

 ## Running the local version with Docker